rpwillis/SharePoint-Learning-Kit/Slk/ReadMe.txt

 To do development in this directory:

   1. Prerequisite: All projects in ..\Src (i.e. all Microsoft Learning Components DLLs) need to be built.
-To ensure this, run "nmake" in the parent directory (to build both debug and release versions of all DLLs), or at least "nmake deb" (to build debug versions).
+To ensure this, run "msbuild" (to build both debug and release versions of all DLLs), or at least "msbuild /t:Debugd" (to build debug versions).

-  2. If SLK components (in this directory tree) haven't been built yet, run "nmake" (to build both debug and release versions of everything), or at least "nmake deb" (to build debug versions).
+  2. If SLK components (in this directory tree) haven't been built yet, run "msbuild" (to build both debug and release versions of everything), or at least "msbuild /t:Debug" (to build debug versions).
-     Among other things, this will copy MLC files to temporary locations within various subdirectories, and will compile the SLK LearningStore schema -- all of which is required before launching Visual Studio.

   3. Deploy the SharePointLearningKit.wsp solution.
 See Solution\ReadMe.txt.

   4. Do desired development, follow the instructions in the ReadMe.txt file in the appropriate subdirectory.
-To update the SLK LearningStore schema, edit SlkSchema.xml and then rebuild the solution ("nmake" or "nmake deb").